B. O. Flower: Early career

 After college, Flower returned to Albion where he launched a short-lived journal, the Albion American Sentinel, which was terminated in 1880.
 He then moved to Philadelphia, where he worked for a time as a secretary for his brother, a physician who operated a successful mail-order business.

 In September 1886, B.O.
 Flower married Hattie Cloud of Evansville, Indiana.
-Tragically, not long after their marriage his wife was stricken with mental illness which forced her permanent institutionalization.
+His wife was soon stricken with mental illness which forced her permanent institutionalization.

 The Arena

 In 1886, Flower's brother opened a sanatorium in Boston and moved there with him.
 At this time, Flower returned to the world of publishing, launching a new literary magazine called The American Spectator.
 This venture proved successful, achieving a circulation of more than 10,000 copies within three years.
 In December 1889, Flower merged this publication into a new social reform magazine he launched called The Arena.

 Flower was an advocate of bolstering public morality as a means of social improvement.
 In 1893, he proposed the establishment of a "League of Love" or "Federation of Justice" to better mobilize progressive-minded individuals for the betterment of humanity.
 This effort led to the formation of a new organization called the Union for Practical Progress, which attempted to establish itself on a national basis through the organization of local clubs.
 Local groups such as the Baltimore Union for Public Good received favorable coverage of their activities and publicity in The Arena.
 This effort failed to achieve critical mass and soon failed, however.

 The Arena was an eclectic magazine, its pages open to writers of a wide range of ideological perspectives, ranging from advocates of cooperatives and populists to philosophical anarchists, socialists, and devotees of Henry George and the Single Tax.
 Uniting it all was Flower's evolutionary rather than revolutionary view of social change and his deep-seated faith in the perfectibility of mankind through enlightenment about the world and reasoned response to its problems.
 Flower advocated for kindergartens, libraries, and improved housing.
 He criticized ostentatious, costly, and encumbering women's clothing, "materialistic commercialism," and the wealthy class which monopolized society's economic resources.

 The magazine consistently advocated for initiative and referendum, for prison reform, against capital punishment, and for the prohibition of alcohol.
 Multiple articles were dedicated to women's suffrage, reform of divorce law, the relationship between poverty and crime, and race relations between the white and black populations of the United States.